AndrejMitrovic/dtk/readme.md

 This is a D wrapper of the Tcl/Tk graphics library.
 It's based on Tcl/Tk v8.6.0.0.

+This code was originally based on lysevi's [dkinter](https://github.com/lysevi/dkinter) project, which has been stale for many years.

 Currently it's only tested on Windows 7.

 ## Building